 - Joint bones and other bones with lots of cartilage are preferred

 - If you choose to use thick beef marrow bones, try roasting the bones prior and saving the marrow for other uses

-- If you want to make seafood broth, use fish carcasses (including the head) and shrimp shells
+- If you want to make seafood broth, use carcasses from HEALTHY fish (including the head) and shrimp shells

 - Cold filtered water